MichaelStott/tech-squawks/web/content/aws/getting_started/_index.md

 # Getting Started

-Before progressing further, readers should ensure their development environments are properly configured.
-This chapter will walk through setting up a personal AWS account.
+This chapter will walk the reader through configuring a personal AWS account.
 Additional Pulumi and LocalStack installation instructions are included for managing cloud resources and local development respectively.